An Analysis of Ensemble Sampling: A general regret bound

-Given the history $H_t$, $\overline{p}_t$ is the conditional distribution of action $A_t$ and $p_t$ is the posterior distribution of the optimal action $A_*$.
-Both $p_t$ and $\overline{p}_t$ are specified by the algorithm.
-Note that under TS, given the history $H_t$, $\overline{p}_t$ and $p_t$ are the same, but they are not under other algorithms.
-We conjecture that for approximate TS algorithms, when the approximation is accurate, $p_t$ is close to $\overline{p}_t$.
-We have the following Bayesian regret bound for any learning algorithm: \begin{Theorem} For linear bandits considered in Section~\ref{sec:bandit}, under any learning algorithm,
+Conditional on the history $H_t$, $\overline{p}_t$ is the sampling distribution of the action $A_t$ and $p_t$ is the posterior distribution of the optimal action $A_*$.
+Both $p_t$ and $\overline{p}_t$ are specific to the algorithm.
+Note that given the history $H_t$, $\overline{p}_t$ and $p_t$ are the same under TS, but they are not under other algorithms.
+For approximate TS algorithms, if the approximation is accurate, $p_t$ is close to $\overline{p}_t$.
+Now we introduce a general regret bound for any learning algorithm: \begin{theorem} Under any learning algorithm,